 It's also a broad overview of science and engineering fields:

 Johns Hopkins faculty also include WISE students in lectures, seminars, departmental meetings, and other activities designed to expose them to a range of science and engineering disciplines.
-Field trips to such regional resources as the National Institutes of Health, Goddard Space Flight Center, Johns Hopkins Applied Physics Laboratory, the Institute of Genomic Research, and the Central Intelligence Agency raise students' awareness of the range of science careers available to them.
-Students attend special science events such as the Solar Decathlon, Baltimore Green Week, the USA Science and Engineering Festival and the Young Engineers and Scientists Seminars sponsored by Northrop Grumman , as well as events at Johns Hopkins including JHU’s annual Henrietta Lacks Memorial Lecture.
+Field trips to such regional resources as the National Institutes of Health, Goddard Space Flight Center, Johns Hopkins Applied Physics Laboratory and the Central Intelligence Agency raise students' awareness of the range of science careers available to them.
+Students attend special science events such as Baltimore Green Week, the USA Science and Engineering Festival and the Young Engineers and Scientists Seminars sponsored by Northrop Grumman , as well as events at Johns Hopkins including JHU’s annual Henrietta Lacks Memorial Lecture.

-JHU faculty engage in other outreach efforts of benefit to the entire GFS community.
-They serve as resources for Garrison Forest as speakers in classes and at assemblies, and as advisors regarding the School's science curriculum, lab design, and professional development opportunities for GFS faculty.
+JHU faculty members engage in other outreach efforts of benefit to the entire GFS community.
+They serve as resources for Garrison Forest as speakers in classes and at assemblies and have served as advisors regarding the School's science curriculum, lab design, and professional development opportunities for GFS faculty.

 It's an ongoing, interactive connection with Hopkins faculty: